 Some booksellers might never see a legitimate end user of any book they sold.
 Many of the old-time booksellers didn’t wish to, and some might even have cared little for their non-trade customers.
-Whilst the fraternity policed itself moderately well – dishonest dealers selling within the trade could be shunned – second-hand bookselling had a reputation for being historically dishonest at times.
+Whilst the fraternity policed itself moderately well – dishonest dealers could be shunned within the trade – second-hand bookselling had a reputation for being historically dishonest at times.
 The trade had its share of drifters, chancers and no-hopers.
 Many of those who remembered these days of the wild west – of cowboys and customers – tended to pride themselves on their ignorance of books and their ostensible purpose, that is to be read; they sold them as though they were carcasses of meat.
 Some of the booksellers whose careers had started before the Second World War had sold their books originally from a barrow.
-Fred Bason’s diaries (four volumes, his vantage point offered fabulous if colloquial insight into so much more than bookselling) describe how market value was obtained by starting the day selling all books at a certain (high) price; as the day progressed, the book’s price lessened on each hour.
-Customers would return at the designated point each day when the book they desired reached its appropriate value, for them: open market value at its most unalloyed.
+Fred Bason’s diaries (four sporadically wonderful volumes, his vantage point offered fabulous if colloquial insight into so much more than bookselling) describe how market value was obtained: by starting the day selling all books at a certain (high) price; as the day progressed, the book’s price lessened on each hour.
+Customers would return at the designated point each day when the book they desired reached its appropriate value for them: open market value at its most unalloyed.

 I worked at Weatherhead’s Bookshop in Kingsbury, Aylesbury for a few years, the most amazing experience.
 I began my time there haughty and superior, and I felt that Nick Weatherhead, the family’s third generation owner, sold his books too cheaply.
-After a while I saw that he was spot on, the best bookseller I could ever imagine to have come across, an instinct for fast turnover at a time when three or four van loads, stacked to the rooftop, would be delivered each week.
-His own interests were computer programming (in its early pirate days), not doing much work and science fiction; in those days science fiction lovers always had a beard.
-The shop was a red carpet for the imagination, certainly not stuffy or elitist, with a wholesome interest in subjects like natural history and bird watching (the feathered kind).
-It had over the years accumulated books from Edgar Wallace, Bernard Shaw and Francis Chichester.
-Weatherhead’s was a huge operation: antiquarian books upstairs, catalogues, much foreign trade, its turnover doubled by library supply, a vast stock downstairs (both new and second-hand), as many as half-dozen trade dealers in the shop at any time, and a massive warehouse in what was the old town abattoir, the hooks and chains still hung from the ceiling (an alternative store had burnt to ash).
+After a while I saw that he was spot on, the best bookseller I could ever imagine to have come across.
+His instinct was for fast turnover at a time when three or four van loads, stacked to the rooftop, would be bought and ferried back to the shop each week.
+His own interests were computer programming (in its early pirate days), indolence and science fiction.
+In those days science fiction lovers always had a beard; it was said Nick fed his each evening with John Innes potting compost no.4, the Percy Thrower of bookselling.
+The shop was a red carpet for the imagination with a wholesome interest in subjects like natural history and bird watching (the feathered kind, though bookshops are three-dimensional, mobile dating sites as well); it was certainly neither stuffy nor elitist.
+It had accumulated over the years books from the personal libraries of Edgar Wallace, Bernard Shaw and Sir Francis Chichester.
+Weatherhead’s was a huge operation: antiquarian books upstairs (where its catalogues, which generated much foreign trade, were printed on an ancient Roneo), its turnover doubled by library supply, a vast stock downstairs (both new and second-hand), and a massive warehouse in what was the old town abattoir, the hooks and chains still hung from the ceiling (a previous alternative store had burnt to ash).
+As many as half-dozen trade dealers were in the shop at any time.
 The shop was always massively busy when I started to work there, especially on a Saturday when it was swamped with people routinely.
 It was a playground for truant husbands, hiding from the wife who was shopping elsewhere.
 The bookshop had opened after the First World War in Folkestone.
 It moved to Aylesbury at the beginning of the Second World War to escape the bombing.
-The original site was round the corner to Kingsbury, but it swapped its smaller building for the much larger one after the war, a hat shop, and much of its original first floor shelving above was kept, though far too deep and tall for books.
+The original site was round the corner to Kingsbury, but it swapped its smaller building for a much larger one when the war had finished, a hat shop, and much of its original first floor shelving above was kept, though far too deep and tall for books.
 They had a shop in High Wycombe as well for a time.

 In my halcyon days of book buying, the late 1970s, Oxford included more than a few ‘aristocratic’ booksellers of calling.
 Many of its bookshops were high up the bookselling ladder, although they comprised a broad church of personality, resonance and outlook.
 This included knowledgeable, nouveau starlets like Peter Hill, my contemporary at Oxford, and Marcus Niner whose modest book hovel was in the High, opened a few years after I left college; they were always keen to buy but never seen to sell (their white rabbit custom they kept hidden up their sleeve), especially keen on polar travel and ‘topography’ – this a term of gravitas; later the less ornate ‘local interest’ came to be used, a nomenclature that signified the dumbing down of both bookselling and society.
 The pair was as safe as Arsenal’s flat back four, a dream team of the trade.
 Peter was hunter-gatherer, his peripatetic ways kept him on the road to scour the country for stock, to return with his trophy like a cat with a rat; Marcus was the housewife, hoovering and dusting, and kept the home fire burning.
 Also the Classics Bookshop at the corner of the Turl, a nicely proportioned bookshop with a balustrade, very theatrical if not authentically Shakespearean, rows and rows of Loebs racked like deck chairs on a sunny day at the seaside; you imagined only ink and quill were used, never a Biro, blotting paper and cake taken with their afternoon tea.
 Proper antiquarian bookshops were spread over the Turl and other pedestrian backwaters, as shunned as cemeteries, disturbed only by those with interests as alabaster and derelict as death.
 Their owners, who habitually wore white gloves to avoid inflicting damage upon their relics, were as humdrum as incunabulum; they would turn the pages of books delicately and perversely as though they were fondling the Holy Ghost, and would recite bibliographies instead of prayers at bookshop evensong.